-- 1. Select all of the items that you wish to glue.
-The easiest way to do this is probably to right click and drag the mouse across the items. - 2.
+- 1. Select the items to be to glued (to do this, right click and drag the mouse across the items). - 2.
 Right click over any item in the selection and choose Glue items from the context menu.

 In the example shown below, a track is made up of six separate media items (as in the exercise above).
 By positioning the mouse initially over the first item, then right clicking and dragging to the last item before releasing the mouse, we ensure that all items are selected.